Jennifer Finnigan: 2000–2004

-In mid-2000, Finnigan moved to the United States and got the role of Bridget Forrester in the long-running soap opera The Bold and the Beautiful in July 2000.
-In December 2000, she also starred in a true story in the telefilm The Stalking of Laurie Show about the real life murder of a young teenage girl.
-Finnigan starred as Bridget on The Bold and the Beautiful from July 2000 until January 2004 and won three awards for her work on the show.
+In mid-2000 Finnigan moved to the United States and got the role of Bridget Forrester on the long-running soap opera The Bold and the Beautiful by July.
+She portrayed the character over the next four years and won three awards for her work on the show.
 She is the first person to win three consecutive Daytime Emmy Awards (29th, 30th, 31st Awards), all as "Outstanding Younger Actress".
 She left the show in January 2004 to pursue other acting roles.

+In December 2000 she also starred in the telefilm The Stalking of Laurie Show, about the real-life murder of a young teenage girl.

 2004–2005

-From March 2004 until November 2004, Finnigan was featured on 10 episodes of Crossing Jordan as pathologist Dr. Devan Maguire.
+From March 2004 until November 2004 Finnigan was featured in 10 episodes of Crossing Jordan as pathologist Dr. Devan Maguire.
 Following her departure from the show, she played the character Marni Fliss on the NBC series Committed, which only aired for 13 episodes before being cancelled due to low ratings.
-The show aired from January until March 2005.
-In mid-2005, she made a guest appearance as Alex Sinclair in The Dead Zone episode "Double Vision".
+The show ran from January until March 2005.
+In mid-2005 she made a guest appearance as Alex Sinclair in The Dead Zone episode "Double Vision".

 2005–2007

-Starting in the fall of 2005, Finnigan was the star of the CBS television drama series Close to Home, playing a deputy district attorney.
-In December 2005, while still starring in Close to Home, she made a second guest appearance as Alex Sinclair in the episode "A Very Dead Zone Christmas," on The Dead Zone.
+Beginning in the fall of 2005 Finnigan was the star of the CBS television drama series Close to Home, playing a deputy district attorney.
+In December 2005 while still starring in Close to Home, she made a second guest appearance as Alex Sinclair in the episode "A Very Dead Zone Christmas" of The Dead Zone.
 Close to Home aired for two seasons before it was cancelled in May 2007.
-In August 2007, Finnigan made one final guest appearance on The Dead Zone in the episode "Exile", just before the show ended in late 2007.
+In August 2007 Finnigan made one final guest appearance on The Dead Zone in the episode "Exile" just before the show ended in late 2007.